Can I have another Working Holiday?

 What is the process for the application with another citizenship?

-- You must apply from scratch, as this is a completely new application.
+• You must apply from scratch, as this is a completely new application.

-- After approval, you will have 12 months to activate the new work permit.
-Therefore, apply to the pool of your second citizenship just as you did with the first participation.
+• Apply to the pool of your second citizenship just as you did with the first participation.

-- Once you receive an invitation, you will need to upload the documents as usual, but remember to keep two important points in mind:
+• Once you receive an invitation, you will need to upload the documents as usual, but remember to keep two important points in mind:

-- that you are a dual citizen (name both countries)
+• That you are a dual citizen (name both countries)

 Option 3: